swasthik62/Project1-Real-Estate/README.md

 If we take the difference of GBM `tst` and `trn` it would be 4.3229%.

 #### XGBoost Model
-In this model we are  we are seperating the target variable and dependent variable and creating x_train and y_train then we will implementing it on the model.
+In this model we are  we are seperating the target variable and independent variable and creating x_train and y_train then we will implementing it on the model.

 ```
 x_train=trn %>% select(-Price)